casals/casals.github.io/_posts/2019-06-23-gsoc-reaching-first-milestone.md

 ## Hope clouds observation

-In order to effectively establish collective reasoning, there were two dimensions to be considered: *(i) how group behavior can be _manifested_ within the game*, and *(ii) how the game is actually being implemented*.
+To effectively establish collective reasoning, there were two dimensions to be considered: *(i) how group behavior can be manifested within the game* and *(ii) how the game is actually being implemented*.

 The first dimension involves recognizing the different manifestations of group behavior, and which of them are pertinent to our domain.
 There are different ways to look at it, but in a general manner, we can classify it from the _coordination_ perspective.
 Group behavior can be either *actively coordinated*, or it can *emerge* from the actions of its members.
-As an illustration, we can consider the difference between group movement patterns: _flocking_ is something that can emerge from the individual behaviors of each of the group members, driven by the necessity of being close enough of their neighbors, or moving towards the same direction they are moving.
+As an illustration, we can consider the difference between group movement patterns: _flocking_ is something that can emerge from the individual behaviors of each of the group members, driven by the necessity of being close enough of their neighbors or moving towards the same direction they are moving.
 Emerging behavior can be _active_ or _passive_, depending on the interaction between the group members.
 Flocking does not require any form of interaction between the creatures: each group member perceives its neighbors and takes the appropriate action (getting closer or further).
 This can be seen as passive emergent behavior.
 An example of active emergent behavior would be a stock market operated by multiple entities: while each entity has its own set of goals and can make their own decisions (coordinated or not), the market behavior emerges without any coordination, as a result of the decisions taken by the entities.

 Active coordination can be _centralized_ or _decentralized_.
 Following a leader is an example of centralized coordination since the decision process is held by a single entity.
 This entity can be a part of the group (the alpha wolf in a wolf pack) or it can be an external entity, not taking part in the actions resulting from the decision process (a general can order the dislocation of troops without having to leave the HQ).
 Decentralized decision processes, on the other hand, take into account multiple group members - there is not a central coordinator role.
 If all members of a group vote on their destination (considering an entirely democratic process), the destination selection can be seen as a decentralized coordination mechanism.

-From the game perspective - and taking this dimension into consideration - ideally we want to be able to implement:
+From the game perspective - and taking this dimension into consideration - ideally, we want to be able to implement:

 * Passive emergent group behavior (mainly for movement)
 * Decentralized coordination